Hire a Guide Or Rent A Boat?

 First Time Visitors

 As detailed on other pages of this website, the Chinook Salmon is the least abundant and yet most sought after prize of all the salmon species.
-These salmon run in the deepest parts of the river and even the most experienced guides will tell you that once a King Salmon is on you have a 50/50 chance of landing it.
+These salmon run in the deepest parts of the river and even the most experienced guides will tell you that once a King Salmon is on there is a 50/50 chance of landing it.
 They are big strong fighters and many things can happen between hooking and landing a King.
 Your best shot at achieving this feat is clearly with a guide.

 Catching a large King Salmon from the shore is nearly impossible.
 You really need to be in the proper areas of the river away from the shoreline, in a boat.
 Having fishing experience in the area with a licensed professional guide will greatly enhance your ability to be successful fishing on your own whether it is for Salmon, Halibut or any species of fish.
 Guides will also show you the ‘Dos and Don’ts that are practiced in the area.